 If you want to promote the virtues of plant-based food, surely it would make sense to offer dishes that use fruits, vegetables and grains for what they are rather than pretending to be something else?
 And the more committed ideological vegans may well take the view that these dishes are in a sense legitimising meat.
 I’m not sure whether there actually many ideologically committed total abstainers around nowadays, but I doubt whether they drink alcohol-free beer.

 It’s not as if imitation meat dishes are a healthier option, either.
 In fact, they are made in factories from a wide range of heavily processed ingredients and, it could be argued, constitute some of the worst junk food of all.
-Yes, a low-cost sausage or burger may also contain plenty of additives, but anything the is a recognisable cut of meat or fish won’t.
+Yes, a low-cost sausage or burger may also contain plenty of additives, but anything that is a recognisable cut of meat or fish won’t.